top of page

 How neuro-developmental therapy works

-Neuro-developmental therapy is a gentle, drug-free approach that supports the nervous system’s natural progression.
-Through specific tactile input, such as brushing, and targeted movement exercises, it helps integrate lingering primitive reflexes, giving the brain another opportunity to grow, connect, and adapt.
+Neuro-developmental therapy is a gentle, drug-free approach that supports the nervous system’s natural development.
+Through targeted tactile input and specific movement exercises, it helps integrate retained reflexes and supports the brain’s capacity to organise and adapt.

 Understanding how these reflexes shape development